 The caduceus is Hermes’ staff and is often seen in depictions of the god.

-- Draw a straight line from the left hand to the right hand.
+- Draw a straight line from his left hand to his right hand.

-- Draw two curved lines from the top of the staff, connecting to a circle.
+- Draw two curved lines at the top of the staff, forming a connection with a circle.

-The caduceus should resemble a wand with two snakes wrapped around it.
+The caduceus now forms a wand with two snakes coiling ar

 Detail The Hermes Drawing With Marker